rakshita95/court-document-ananlysis/README.md

 * Analyzing the annotated court documents
 * Topic Modelling of appeal documents to uncover hidden themes
-* Analysis of the citation Network of cases referenced in these documents to understand prior case influence
+* [Network Analysis:](http://github.com) Analysing the citation Network of cases referenced in the documents in corpus to understand the influence of prior cases.

-Click on the corresponding links to read up the analysis in detail.
+Click on the corresponding links for detailed of each of the analyses.